-Personal information (or 'personal data'): any information relating to a living individual (a data subject) by which that individual may be identified by the controller.
+Personal information (or 'personal data'): any information relating to a living individual (a data subject) who can be identified from that information or from any other information we may hold.
 That is not simply a name but any form of identifier, digital or contextual, including unique ID numbers, initials, job titles or nicknames.
 Note that personal information will be created almost constantly in the ordinary course of work duties (such as in emails, notes of calls, and minutes of meetings).
 The definition includes expressions of opinion about the individual or any indication of the School's, or any person's, intentions towards that individual.